racket/racket/racket/src/cs/README.txt

          that are `include`d by "io.sls" and "librktio.{so,dylib,dll}"
          is the shared library that implements rktio.

-         CAUTION: The makefile here doesn't track dependencies for rktio, so use `make rktio` if you change its implementation.
+         CAUTION: The build script here doesn't track all dependencies for rktio, and you may need use `zuo build.zuo rktio-rktl` in the "rktio" directory if you change its implementation.

  primitive/*.ss - for "expander.sls", tables of bindings for
          primitive linklet instances; see "From primitives to modules"